-In 2011 and 2009, he performed and taught at Clarimania, a bi-annual event held at the Karol Lipinski Academy of Music in Wrocław, Poland.
-In 2013, he will return to this event to teach a master class and to present a lecture-recital entitled “American Works for Clarinet and Percussion” with his colleague T. Adam Blackstock.
+In 2013, 2011, and 2009, he performed and taught at Clarimania, a bi-annual event held at the Karol Lipinski Academy of Music in Wrocław, Poland.
+In 2013, Timothy taught master classes at the Prague Conservatory of Music, the Prague Academy of Music, and the Royal Northern College of Music.
+He also performed recitals of “American Music for Clarinet and Marimba” with his colleague T. Adam Blackstock on this tour.
 In 2010, Timothy served on the jury for the International Woodwind Instruments Clarinet Competition in Warsaw, Poland with clarinetists Florent Héau, Ludmila Peterkova, and Nicolas Fargeix.
 Timothy has also served as a judge for the University of Oklahoma Clarinet Symposium Young Artists Competition in 2010 and the Northwest Florida Symphony Orchestra Guild Concerto Competition in 2008 and 2006.

 Timothy completed the Doctor of Musical Arts and Master of Music degrees in clarinet performance at the University of Illinois at Urbana-Champaign.
 He holds the Bachelor of Music Education degree from the University of Colorado at Boulder.
 His principal teachers included: J. David Harris, Daniel Silver, Bil Jackson, and Philip Aaholm.
 Timothy received the Phi Kappa Phi Artist Award from the Troy University chapter of Phi Kappa Phi and the Albert Austin Harding Award from the University of Illinois Bands.

-Timothy lives in Troy, Alabama with his wife Katrina, daughter Violet, white fluffy dog Kaspar, and fat cat Benny.
+Timothy lives in Troy, Alabama with his wife Katrina, daughter Violet, son Evan, and fat cat Benny.